TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 #.
 Run the install tool setup

+    .. rst-class:: bignums-warning

+    a.
 You can do this from console:

         ..  code-block:: bash

             ddev typo3cms install:setup

         When prompted enter a username and password for you main admin user (who is also system maintainer).

         And enter a name for the site that will be displayed in the backend.

         You can set up a very basic site :bash:`site` displaying "Hello World" or just do nothing :bash:`no`.

+    b.
 Or via GUI:

         #.
 Create a file called FIRST_INSTALL in your webroot

             ..  code-block:: bash

                 ddev exec touch public/FIRST_INSTALL

         #.
 Open the installer

             ..  code-block:: bash

                 ddev launch typo3/install.php

 #.
 Go to the TYPO3 backend: